fyodorio/fyodorio-is-gridsome/content/posts/about-the-shed-dweller.md

 * Get deeper into the way things work and write comprehensive documentation about it
 * Learn new ways of solving problems and practice new approaches to software development (which actually always come back to old good practices under the hood)
 * Mentor younger folks when I can be useful

+In the nearest future I plan to:

+* Build my own developer tool allowing to seamlessly protect software from internal and external vulnerabilities (which is a huge pain these days both for enterprise development and for OSS)
+* Build a 2D game with my sons to learn this side of development world a bit more, teach kids to code, and just to have some family fun
+* Build this shed in a way that will be welcoming both for myself (to meditate in my own practical way) and for accidental visitors

 </details>